-Here are some key strategies that I have seen to enhance your position as an attractive investment opportunity, independent of your idea:
+Here are some key strategies to enhance your position as an attractive investment opportunity, independent of your idea:

 1. Highlight a greater sense of purpose than making money.

-For example, Blake Mycoskie of TOMS Shoes attributes his ability to raise a seed round and build a $400M company to his commitment to provide a free pair of shoes to the underprivileged for every pair sold.
+For example, Blake Mycoskie of Toms Shoes attributes his ability to raise a seed round and build a $400-million company to his commitment to provide a free pair of shoes to the underprivileged for every pair sold.
 He didn't have any big technical shoe innovations.

 2. Develop a personal story as a visionary and learner.